Exploiting Code Symmetries for Learning Program Semantics: Conclusion

 \section{Conclusion}

-We studied code symmetries' impact on code LLM architectures for program reasoning tasks, introducing a novel self-attention variant that brought significant gains in generalization and robustness across a variety of program analysis tasks, providing valuable insights for specialized LLM development in reasoning and analyzing programs.
+We studied code symmetries' impact on code LLM architectures for program reasoning.
+We introduced a novel self-attention variant that guarantees equivariance against code symmetries based on the permutation group.
+We implement \sys and evaluate against various semantics-preserving transformations across different program analysis tasks, demonstrating the improved generalization in reasoning and analyzing programs.